 Email address: rosspcounselling@gmail.com

-If inquiring as a new client, please include your location, if you’d prefer online or in-person support, and if you are seeking external funding or paying as a private client.
+If inquiring as a new client, please include your location, if you’d prefer online or in-person support, and what funding avenue you would like to be referred through.

 Phone/text: 0210 664 146